 I tossed the Beets and Brussels with Soy Sauce, Olive Oil, and Sesame Seeds.

-Next for the Cornish Game Hens I wanted to continue the Asian theme and got out some Anaheim Chilies, Garlic, Ginger, and Hoisin.
+Next for the Cornish Game Hens I wanted to continue the Asian theme and got out some Fresno Chili Peppers, Garlic, Ginger, and Hoisin.

 I made a paste with the Chilies, Garlic, and Ginger.

 Then I rubbed this paste under the skin and over the skin of the Cornish Game Hens, which I had prepared using the Spatchcock method.

 I preheated the BGE to 400° and glazed the Hens with the Hoisin Sauce.